edwinvi95/Automated-Economic-Indicator-Analyser/README.md

 # Automated Equity Analyser

-A self-directed Python project that pulls live market data from Yahoo Finance, runs an automated cleaning and validation pipeline, and exports a formatted multi-sheet Excel report with risk, return, and momentum analytics.
+A small Python project that pulls live market data from Yahoo Finance, runs an automated cleaning and validation pipeline, and exports a formatted multi-sheet Excel report with risk, return, and momentum analytics.

 ---